mailpoet/mailpoet/mailpoet/readme.txt

 == Changelog ==

 = 3.88.2 - 2022-05-02 =
+* Improved: show error message when trying to send confirmation email with signup confirmation disabled;
-* Changed: minimum PHP version bumped to 7.2.5.
+* Changed: minimum PHP version bumped to 7.2.5;
+* Fixed: drafts and future posts can't be included in newsletter.

 = 3.88.1 - 2022-04-28 =
 * Fixed: Abandoned Cart Email cannot be edited.